sandialabs/Spitfire/spitfire_docs/source/combustion.rst

     r.insitu_process_quantity(['temperature', 'mass fractions'])
     r.integrate_to_time(0.1)

-Some Matplotlib code gives the following temperature and mass fraction profiles over the course of the autoignition event.
+Some matplotlib code gives the following temperature and mass fraction profiles over the course of the autoignition event.

 .. _figure_one_step_ignition:
 .. figure:: images/reactors/one_step_ignition.png